alphagov/paas-cf/README.md

 ### Creating Org managers

 By default, the script creates an unprivileged users.
-To create an org manager, pass the `-m` option to the script
+To create an org manager, pass the `-m` option to the script.

 ### Verifying email address